50 Years Ago- Down Goes Frazier!

 January 22nd, 1973 in Kingston Jamaica, Frazier was making the 5th defense of his Heavyweight Crown, including his thrilling victory over “The Greatest,” Muhammad Ali by 15-round decision in March of 1971.

 Flamboyant but new promoter, Don King, secured the outdoor national soccer stadium in the Jamaican capital as the location, and the fight was shown via closed Circuit to the U.S. and over 200 other countries late at night.

 The menacing Foreman had already stockpiled a resume of 29 wins and 25 KOs to put him in front of Frazier.
-And unfortunately for Smokin’ Joe, it was obvious he was in with the wrong guy at the wrong time in this one.
+And, unfortunately for Smokin’ Joe, it was obvious he was in with the wrong guy at the wrong ring in this one.

 The hulking Foreman with his long reach began to land right away with rights and lefts, and the smaller Frazier, while brave, was more of a sitting target for the challenger.

 The destruction didn’t take long

 About midway through the first round, Foreman rocked Frazier with a left and then, a follow up right put him down for the first time in the bout.
 Legendary ABC Sports announcer Howard Cosell screamed the famous line: “Down goes Frazier!
 Down Goes Frazier!”

 And, it didn’t take long for Foreman to score another knockdown with a wicked right uppercut.
 Frazier was basically out, as he slumped straight down and fell over to the right on his back.